 Which makes me wonder why the f#~* I got myself into this?

 So far I had succeeded in ringing the WWF (and other institutions) more times than I cared to remember, lumbering myself with a large phone bill and the paranoid feeling that WWF might have flagged me up as a weirdo.

 There were ten tubes of Bonnie Bio cling wrap sitting in my kitchen.

 I was not a crazy person.
-I could do this.
+There must be some blueprint to follow / professional support somewhere.
 I rang WWF, with a renewed sense of vigour.

 They want me to give money.
 We do.
 Sign petitions.
-I do.
+We do.
 Adopt an animal.
 We did.
 (Cuddly toy, tick.)
 Leave them something in my will?
 Hopefully not for a while.